Alexian Brothers Worldwide

 The Alexian Brothers of Belgium

 This province has houses in Boechout and Tienen.
 The early history of the Alexian Brothers in Belgium is recorded in the third quarter of the 12th Century where they cared for the poor sick in the City of Liege.
-Today with the assistance of lay collaborators the Brothers provide for the psychiatric needs of all peoples.
-The Alexian Brothers of Belgium can be contacted at 03.455.7531.
+Today with the assistance of lay collaborators and the primary hospital sponsors, the Samaritan House provides for the psychiatric needs of all peoples.

 The Sacred Heart Vice-Province - Ireland and England (Click to proceed to our Brothers in Ireland and England)